Investigating self-supervised representations for audio-visual deepfake detection: Implementation details

 \section{Implementation details}

 \mypar{Linear probing.} We train the linear probing model for $100$ epochs with early stopping (training is stopped if the validation loss does not improve for 10 consecutive epochs).
 We use the Adam optimizer with a learning rate of $10^{-3}$.
-For AV1M, we select a training set of 45k videos and a validation set of 5k videos, both sampled from the official training set.
-For FAVC, we use the entire dataset and split it into 63$\%$ training, 7$\%$ validation, and 30$\%$ test sets.
+For AV1M, we select a training set of 22972 videos and a validation set of 2527 videos, both sampled from the official training set.
+For FAVC, we split the entire dataset into 63$\%$ training, 7$\%$ validation, and 30$\%$ test sets and used only the real video real audio (RVRA) and fake video fake audio (FVFA) samples.

 \mypar{Next-token prediction.} The training setup for the next-token prediction is similar to the one used for the linear probing experiments.
 The main difference is that we now anneal the learning rate using a cosine scheduler.
 The model is trained on 50k real videos randomly sampled from the AV1M training set, using 45k samples for training and 5k for validation.
 The training set includes the real samples used for training the linear probes.